raiyan1102006/creativity-dynamic-networks/2. Demography-informed Dynamic Network/README.md

 This repository holds the codebase for the paper,

-Baten RA, Ghoshal G, Hoque ME, Availability of demographic cues can negatively impact creativity in dynamic social networks, (submitted) [arXiv preprint arXiv:2007.05937](https://arxiv.org/pdf/2007.05937.pdf), September 2020.
+Baten RA, Aslin R, Ghoshal G, Hoque ME, Availability of demographic cues can negatively impact creativity in dynamic social networks, (submitted) [arXiv preprint arXiv:2007.05937](https://arxiv.org/pdf/2007.05937.pdf), September 2020.

 ## What's in this Repository